-In October 1904 two of Waitsfield's most prominent citizens decided the town should have its own independent telephone company-to allow more phone lines to be established and to have interconnecting lines.
-W.A.
-Jones and Ziba McAllister had been among Brown's first subscribers when he was petitioned to extend his service into the Valley.
+In October 1904, two of Waitsfield's most prominent citizens decided the town should have its own independent telephone company, to allow more phone lines to be established and to have interconnecting lines.
+Jones and Ziba McAllister had been among the first subscribers to sign up with Brown when he sought to extend his service into the Valley.
 Jones, born in Waitsfield, had attended St. Johnsbury Academy but came back to Waitsfield to run an extensive mercantile business.
-McAllister, another native son, spent many years as the Waitsfield town clerk and postmaster.
+McAllister, another Waitsfield native son, spent many years as the Waitsfield town clerk and postmaster.

-Jones and McAllister, together with twenty other Waitsfield businessmen, petitioned the state legislature to incorporate the Waitsfield & Fayston Telephone Company "for the purpose and with the right of acquiring, building, maintaining, and operating telephone lines."
+Jones and McAllister, together with twenty other Waitsfield businessmen, petitioned the state legislature to incorporate the Waitsfield & Fayston Telephone Company "for the purpose and with the right of acquiring, building, maintaining and operating telephone lines."
 The incorporation became effective on November 30, 1904.